primodiumxyz/empires/packages/core/README.md

   - Sync, a suite of tools for fetching data from an indexer
 - Hooks, which expose a set of hooks for React-based use cases
 - Constants and Mappings, used throughout the core package for type safety and developer experience.

+This package is available as a [npm package](https://www.npmjs.com/package/@primodiumxyz/core).

 ## Getting Started